Skip to main content

 The Ensemble appears and sings a cheery song about what a great day it is on Avenue Q ("The Avenue Q Theme").

-Recent college graduate Princeton, portrayed by a puppet and equipped only with a Bachelor's Degree in English, is looking for two things: his life's purpose and an affordable apartment in New York City ("What Do You Do With a B.A.
-In English?").
+Recent college graduate, Princeton, portrayed by a puppet and equipped only with a Bachelor's Degree in English, is looking for two things: his life's purpose and an affordable apartment in New York City ("What Do You Do with a B.A. in English?").
 On Avenue Q, he happens to find a building with a sign advertising an apartment for rent.
-Soon he meets a motley, but friendly, assortment of neighbors, including Kate Monster -- a kindergarten teaching assistant and puppet, Brian -- an unemployed comedian portrayed by a human, Brian's Japanese-American fiancé, Christmas Eve, and bickering roommates Nicky -- a slacker puppet -- and Rod, who is a straight-laced investor and puppet with staunch Republican views.
-The building superintendent is none other than former child TV star Gary Coleman ("It Sucks to Be Me").
+Soon he meets a motley, but friendly, assortment of neighbors, including Kate Monster – a kindergarten teaching assistant and puppet, Brian – an unemployed comedian portrayed by a human, Brian's Japanese-American fiancée, Christmas Eve, and bickering roommates, Nicky – a slacker puppet – and Rod, who is a straight-laced investor and puppet with staunchly Republican views.
+The building superintendent is none other than former child TV star, Gary Coleman ("It Sucks to Be Me").

 Although Princeton was able to line up a job, he comes to find out that it has fallen through.
 Gary helps convince him that his sudden unemployment is an opportunity to find his life's purpose.
 Princeton reiterates his burning desire for finding a purpose ("Purpose").
 Christmas Eve, Brian and Gary all appear to state what their purpose is.

 Later, Princeton finds himself sitting out on the Avenue with Kate Monster.
 Kate shares her dream of creating a special school for monsters where they can be educated without fear of discrimination.
 Princeton then asks Kate if she is related to Trekkie Monster because they are both Monsters.
-Kate is offended and claims that's a racist assumption.
-Princeton retorts that he finds her 'monsters only' school racist.
-They agree that not only are they both a little bit racist, but everyone else is too ("Everyone's A Little Bit Racist").
+Kate is offended and claims that that's a racist assumption.
+Princeton retorts that he finds her "monsters only" school racist.
+They agree that, not only are they both a little bit racist, but everyone else is, too ("Everyone's a Little Bit Racist").

 Princeton is approached by the Bad Idea Bears: two adorable, snuggly bears who distract him from his quest to find his purpose.
 They successfully convince him to spend his rapidly dwindling funds on a case of beer.

-Rod approaches Christmas Eve for her advice on behalf of his 'friend,' who happens to be a gay investment banker.
+Rod approaches Christmas Eve for her advice on behalf of his "friend," who happens to be a gay investment banker.
 Christmas Eve advises Rod to tell this person to stay in the closet.
 Rod is very disheartened.
 Over at Kate's apartment, Princeton arrives.
-He brings her a mix tape, which confirms his romantic interest, and asks her out on a date to Around the Clock cafe ("Mix Tape").
+He brings her a mix tape, confirming his romantic interest, and asks her out on a date to the Around the Clock Café ("Mix Tape").

 At the café, Brian performs a comedic opening number ("I'm Not Wearing Underwear Today").
 The next performer up is Lucy, a seductive puppet who performs a sultry song ("Special").
 Kate initially declines to drink because of work the next morning, but the Bad Idea Bears arrive and convince Princeton and Kate to enjoy Long Island Iced Teas.
 Lucy begins to flirt with Princeton until Kate intervenes.